Life for Chinese labourers in Australia before the 1850s. Image from National Museum of Australia

 Rich & Famous: Chinese people such as Arthur Chang opened the first café in Parramatta in 1950s called Arthur’s Café.
 Mei Quang Tart is well known because of their wealth.
 Mei Quong Tart had been brought up by a European family and was able to deal equally well with both European and Chinese people.

 New South Wales has and continues to have a long and interesting Chinese heritage, from the tea drinking disapproved of by Bigge to the present day descendants of John Shying.
-This heritage is represented in the remains of buildings and items scattered throughout most regions of New South Wales.
+This heritage is represented in buildings and items scattered throughout most regions of New South Wales.

 Neera Sahni, Research Services Leader, City of Parramatta, Parramatta Heritage Centre, 2017